-550 Part 22 - Trials (ii) by production of any document or entry in a book; or (iii) by a copy of any document or entry in a book; or (iv) if the fact is or was a matter of common knowledge, either generally or in a particular district, by the production of a specified newspaper which contains a statement of that fact; or (v) in any other manner the Court or judge directs; and (f) may o rder - (i) that any issue of fact be tried before any other; or (ii) that a point of law be set down for hearing before trial; and (g) make endeavour to ensure that the parties all admissions and agreements that reasonably be made; and (h) so ma record any admission or agreement ade and any refusal to make an sion or agreement; and (i) • direct the parties to prepare any and settle it if the parties differ; and (j) ut directing the parties to prepare sue, may settle the issue to be tried by way of substitution for, or addition to, any issue appearing in the pleadings; and
+- (ii) by production of any document or entry in a book; or - (iii) by a copy of any document or entry in a book; or - (iv) if the fact is or was a matter of common knowledge, either generally or in a particular district, by the production of a specified newspaper which contains a statement of that fact; or - (v) in any other manner the Court or judge directs; and - (f) may order - (i) that any issue of fact be tried before any other; or - (ii) that a point of law be set down for hearing before trial; and - (g) is to endeavour to ensure that the parties make all admissions and agreements that ought reasonably be made; and - (h) is to record any admission or agreement so made and any refusal to make an admission or agreement; and - (i) may direct the parties to prepare any issue and settle it if the parties differ; and - (j) without directing the parties to prepare any issue, may settle the issue to be tried

-- (k) may exercise all the powers of a judge on a directions hearing under rule 415 or 425. - (3) Subject to subrule (7), a party and the practitioner or counsel for a party are to give any information and produce any document at a pre-trial conference that the judge reasonably requires to conduct the conference properly. - (4) If it appears proper so to do in the circumstances, at a pre-trial conference a judge may authorise information to be given or a document to be produced by a party under subrule (3) without that information or document being disclosed to another party. - (5) In the absence of an authorisation under subrule (4), any information given or document produced is to be given or produced to - (a) every party present or represented at the conference; and - (b) the judge. - (6) Subject to subrule (7), if a party or the practitioner or counsel for a party fails to give any information or produce a document when required by a judge, the judge may cause the facts to be recorded in the pre-trial order. - (7) Any information or document that is privileged from disclosure is not required to be given or produced by a party or his or her practitioner or counsel otherwise than with the consent of that party.
+- by way of substitution for, or addition to, any issue appearing in the pleadings; and - (k) may exercise all the powers of a judge on a directions hearing under rule 415 or 425. - (3) Subject to subrule (7), a party and the practitioner or counsel for a party are to give any information and produce any document at a pretrial conference that the judge reasonably requires to conduct the conference properly. - (4) If it appears proper so to do in the circumstances, at a pre-trial conference a judge may authorise information to be given or a document to be produced by a party under subrule (3) without that information or document being disclosed to another party. - (5) In the absence of an authorisation under subrule (4), any information given or document produced is to be given or produced to - (a) every party present or represented at the conference; and - (b) the judge. - (6) Subject to subrule (7), if a party or the practitioner or counsel for a party fails to give any information or produce a document when required by a judge, the judge may cause the facts to be recorded in the pre-trial order. - (7) Any information or document that is privileged from disclosure is not required to be given or produced by a party or his or her practitioner or counsel otherwise than with the consent of that party.